Kitting out your holiday home ready for the summer

 Choosing a theme

 Of course, kitting out your holiday home ready for the summer season doesn’t just stop with the types of items you stock up on; it is also important to think about the vibes your décor will be giving off to customers as they arrive.
-For example, rustic charm and vintage chic are nice touches in rural properties and those located in quaint towns and villages, while you may want to think a little cozier for homes nestled in ski resorts; think log fires and wooden beams, to start with.
+For example, rustic charm and vintage chic are nice touches in rural properties and those located in quaint towns and villages, while you may want to think a little cosier for homes nestled in ski resorts; think log fires and wooden beams, to start with.
 Do you own a beach hut?
 Try a seaside theme throughout, and be careful to choose finer details that really sell your home’s atmosphere and its potential for adventure.
-The location of your home, and the way you choose to relate that to your décor and accessories is key to gaining customers’ approval, and repeat business.
+The location of your home and the way you choose to relate that to your décor and accessories are key to gaining customers’ approval, and repeat business.